Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2020-09-09-Covid-cocktails.md

 The taste was heavenly.
 Wifey turned up her nose at it between the bitters and the egg white.
 Her loss.

+(HTD vid is already upthread for the daiquiri)

 ## Day 11

 Day 11 COVID cocktail: a nice boring **Tom Collins**.